-5. Jury Instructions (Jury Trial Only)
+4. Jury Instructions (Jury Trial Only)

 Joint agreed upon proposed jury instructions must be filed no later than fourteen (14) days prior to the FPTC.
-The parties shall make every effort to agree upon jury instructions before submitting proposals to the Court.
-The Court expects the parties to agree on the substantial majority of instructions, particularly when pattern or model jury instructions exist and provide a statement of applicable law.
+The parties shall make every effort to agree upon jury instructions before submitting proposals to the court.
+The court expects the parties to agree on the substantial majority of instructions, particularly when pattern or model jury instructions exist and provide a statement of applicable law.
 The parties shall meet and confer regarding jury instructions according to the following schedule:

-- Thirty-five (35) days before the FPTC: The parties shall exchange proposed general and special jury instructions. - Twenty-eight (28) days before the FPTC: The parties shall exchange any objections to the instructions. - Twenty-one (21) days before the FPTC: The parties shall meet and confer with the goal of reaching agreement on one set of Joint Agreed Upon Proposed Jury Instructions. - Fourteen (14) days before FPTC: The parties shall file their (1) Joint Agreed Upon Proposed Jury Instructions and their (2) Disputed Jury Instructions.
+- Thirty-five (35) days before the FPTC: The parties shall exchange proposed general and special jury instructions. - Twenty-eight (28) days before the FPTC: The parties shall exchange any objections to the instructions. - Twenty-one (21) days before the FPTC: The parties shall meet and confer with the goal of reaching agreement on one set of Joint Agreed Upon Proposed Jury Instructions. - Fourteen (14) days before FPTC: The parties shall file their (1) Joint Agreed Upon Proposed Jury Instructions and their (2) Disputed Jury

+Instructions.

-The parties shall file clean and "redline" sets of their (1) Joint Agreed Upon Proposed Jury Instructions, and (2) Disputed Jury Instructions.
-The "redline" sets shall include all modifications made by the parties to pattern or model jury instructions, any disputed language, and the factual or legal basis for each party's position as to each disputed instruction.
+The parties shall file clean and redline sets of their (1) Joint Agreed Upon Proposed Jury Instructions, and (2) Disputed Jury Instructions.
+The redline sets shall include all modifications made by the parties to pattern or model jury instructions, any disputed language, and the factual or legal basis for each party's position as to each disputed instruction.
 Where appropriate, the disputed instructions shall be organized by subject, so that instructions that address the same or similar issues are presented sequentially.
-If there are excessive or frivolous disagreements over jury instructions, the Court will order the parties to meet and confer immediately until they substantially narrow their disagreements.
+If there are excessive or frivolous disagreements over jury instructions, the court will order the parties to meet and confer immediately until they substantially narrow their disagreements.

 Sources: When the Manual of Model Jury Instructions for the Ninth Circuit provides an applicable jury instruction, the parties should submit the most recent version, modified and supplemented to fit the circumstances of the case.
 Where California law applies, the parties should use the current edition of the Judicial Council of California Civil Jury Instructions ("CACI").
-If neither applies, the parties should consult the current edition of O'Malley, et al., Federal Jury Practice and Instructions.
+If neither applies, the parties should consult the current edition of O'Malley et al., Federal Jury Practice and Instructions.
 The parties may submit alternatives to these instructions only if there is a reasoned argument that they do not properly state the law or are incomplete.
-The Court seldom gives instructions derived solely from case law.
+The court seldom gives instructions derived solely from case law.

-Format: Each requested instruction shall: (1) cite the authority or source of the instruction, (2) be set forth in full, (3) be on a separate page, (4) be numbered, (5) cover only one subject or principle of law, and (6) not repeat principles of law contained in any other requested instruction.
+Format: Each requested instruction shall (1) cite the authority or source of the instruction, (2) be set forth in full, (3) be on a separate page, (4) be numbered, (5) cover only one subject or principle of law, and (6) not repeat principles of law contained in any other requested instruction.
 Jury instructions should be modified as necessary to fit the facts of the case (e.g., inserting names of parties or witnesses to whom an instruction applies).
 Where language appears in brackets in the pattern or model instruction, counsel shall select the appropriate text and eliminate the inapplicable bracketed text.
-It is counsel's duty to conform the instructions to the case (e.g., inserting names of defendant(s) or witness(es) to whom the instruction applies and selecting the appropriate bracketed text, but not changing the standard language of the instruction).

 Index: All proposed jury instructions must have a consecutively numbered joint index that lists the instructions in the order they will be given.

 Disputed instructions should be included in the index.
-The Court will renumber the jury instructions once they are finalized.
+The court will renumber the jury instructions once they are finalized.
+The joint index should include the following for each instruction, as illustrated in the example below:

-The joint index should include (i) the number of the instructions; (ii) a brief title of the instruction; (iii) the source of the instruction; and (iv) the page number of the instruction.
+- the number of the instruction;

+- the title of the instruction;

+- the source of the instruction and any relevant case citations; and

+- the page number of the instruction.

 Example: